SortableJS/Sortable/README.md

 ### Bower

 Bower has been deprecated, which means we will no longer support it.
-Please replace your usage of bower with npm, yarn or a javascript package manager of your choice.
+Please replace your usage of bower with npm, yarn or a JavaScript package manager of your choice.

 ## Features